debug-phantom/CCDATRCL-PROJECT/Complete Project Folder/MangaVerse_Setup_Guide.md

 # 📘 MangaVerse Full Setup Guide (MongoDB + Node.js)

-This guide will help you set up and run your **MangaVerse** project with a real MongoDB database.
+This guide will help you set up and run our **MangaVerse** project with a real MongoDB database.

 ---